DiePaupi/DiePaupi/README.md

 I'm Pauline and currently working on my PhD at TU Dortmund University's chair of enterprise computing.

-- 🎓 S.Sc. and M.Sc. in computer science
+- 🎓 B.Sc. and M.Sc. in computer science
 - 🔭 Doing research in XAI